After The Party Ends:

 #5: Fear Of Missing Out

 This is an issue that probably hits me the hardest out of this list.
 As a reviewer who is trying to at least give a cursory look at hundreds of different booths, you just can’t see it all.
-Even with a full four days and scheduling appointments ahead of time, there’s just no way to make it everywhere.
+Even with a full three or four days and scheduling appointments ahead of time, there’s just no way to make it everywhere.
 I put eight panels on my schedule for this last weekend.
 Do you want to know how many I got to?
 Two.
-I had signed up to join a Dungeons and Dragons event to play with my friend, logging into the PAX Nav app right at 8 am.
+I had signed up to join a Dungeons and Dragons event to play with my friend in PAX Unplugged 2023, logging into the PAX Nav app right at 8 am.
 I found out later that there was a fluke in the program that affected Apple/older devices and not android phones.
 My friend got in within 2 minutes.
 I was on the waitlist and couldn't get in at all.

 borderlands 3 announcement